awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/SubscriptionFilters.md

 In this example, you'll create a CloudWatch Logs subscription that sends any incoming log events that match your defined filters to your Amazon Kinesis Data Firehose delivery stream\.
 Data sent from CloudWatch Logs to Amazon Kinesis Data Firehose is already compressed with gzip level 6 compression, so you do not need to use compression within your Kinesis Data Firehose delivery stream\.

 **Note**
-Before you create the Kinesis Firehose stream, calculate the volume of log data that will be generated\.
-Be sure to create a Kinesis Firehose stream that can handle this volume\.
+Before you create the Kinesis Data Firehose stream, calculate the volume of log data that will be generated\.
+Be sure to create a Kinesis Data Firehose stream that can handle this volume\.
 If the stream cannot handle the volume, the log stream will be throttled\.
-For more information about Kinesis Firehose stream volume limits, see [Amazon Kinesis Firehose Data Limits](http://docs.aws.amazon.com/firehose/latest/dev/limits.html)\.
+For more information about Kinesis Data Firehose stream volume limits, see [Amazon Kinesis Data Firehose Data Limits](http://docs.aws.amazon.com/firehose/latest/dev/limits.html)\.

 **To create a subscription filter for Kinesis Data Firehose**